Wilfred/wilfred.github.com/_posts/2015-03-14-adding-new-languages-to-emacs.markdown

 [sophisticated syntax highlighting](/blog/2014/09/27/the-definitive-guide-to-syntax-highlighting/)
 to cover all the features of the language.

-As you make your major mode more sophisticated, you should worry about writing tests for it.
+As you make your major mode more sophisticated, you should think about testing it.
 Many major modes have no tests, but a self-respecting hacker like you likes bugs to stay fixed.

 The first step is to create a sample file of syntax corner-cases and just open it.
-This doesn't scale, so you will eventually want programmatic tests.
+This becomes repetitive, so you will eventually want programmatic tests.
 Fortunately,
 [puppet-mode has some great examples](https://github.com/lunaryorn/puppet-mode/blob/1813c7bc46f178aeab5d78d5268dda0dd756c305/test/puppet-mode-test.el#L107).